 From the original brick walkways to the wooden corrals and twice daily cattle drives, the Fort Worth Stockyards National Historic District is imbued with the true history of Texas’s famous livestock industry.
 A soaring cowboy mural acts as a beacon for guests driving towards The Marriott’s Springhill Suites, a Western-themed headquarters for all the activities that have made the area a favorite destination for visitors and locals seeking an authentic Texas experience.

-Every component of the customized build was carefully selected for authenticity and quality.
+Every component of the customized, high-performance wall insulation build was carefully selected for authenticity and quality.
 Andres Rubio, Architect and Principal with Niles Bolton Associates, recalled the rigorous and meticulous process involved in designing the hotel for the historic district.

 “The original property, a brick Wells Fargo bank, was not a good historic blend for the area.
 We worked closely with the city to deliver expectations both to the community and the client—a custom design that would blend into the local aesthetic.”

 In choosing materials for the project, Rubio noted, “Durability was particularly important because of the high standards of the design.
 We chose Echelon’s EnduraMax® Wall System as the best fit for our needs with its lightweight envelope, ease of installation plus continuous insulation.”

 The all-in-one process began with installation of the framework of pocketed pre-molded EPS insulation panels that attached directly to the structure’s framing with stainless steel anchors and fasteners.

 Rubio explained, “The polystyrene panels acted as placement guide for the brick, eliminating the need for two masonry crews, which saved labor and time.
 Each panel was designed with integrated drainage channels on the front and back to eliminate moisture.”